 I booked a lovely massage through the hostel, where the staff pick you up for your treatment.
 I highly recommend it, especially after a week of volunteering at the local animal rescue center (continue to the bottom of this post to read about my experience) or a long hike around Tikal.

-Activities in Flores
+Activities in and around Flores

 Besides enjoying the beautiful sunset from a roof terrace bar every night and partying with other backpackers in your hostel, you can visit the city of Santa Elena, spend a day in the water at Jorge’s Rope Swing or visit the local Animal Rescue Center.